Skip to content

 {"op":"DataSourcePlan_2","info":"StreamName: demo, StreamFields:[ inc_agg_col_1 ]"}

-From the above execution plan, it can be seen that during the execution of this rule, its plan has changed from WindowPlan to IncAggWindowPlan, indicating that data entering this window will be directly computed rather than cached in memory.
+From the query plan above, you can see that when this rule runs, its plan changes from WindowPlan to IncAggWindowPlan.
+This means that data entering this window will be directly calculated instead of being cached in memory.

-When there is an aggregate function that inherently cannot be computed incrementally, enabling incremental computation will have no effect, as shown in the following rule:
+If an aggregate function itself cannot be incrementally calculated, enabling incremental calculation will have no effect, as shown in the following rule:

 json